simfarm/tentmakers/README.md

 Get Involved
 ============

 Want to get involved in the {FIXME} coding school?
-Email us at cs.wang20(at)gmail.com.
+Let us know by Friday, October 2nd to cs.wang20(at)gmail.com.

 Thanks everyone!